meshcloud/meshcloud-docs/profile.md

 ## Registration

-Register [here](https://panel.meshcloud.io/#/register) to create your Meshfed SSO Account.
-In order to do this, you need to fill in the form with your full name, email address, company name, country and a password to your account.
-Check the checkbox at the bottom to accept our terms and conditions and press "Create Account" afterwards.

 ## Login

 After a successful registration the next step is to Login into your federated Meshfed SSO Account.
 This can be done by: